Pauline

 auquel Mlle Garcia soument l'oeuvre qu'elle

 conscientious labor to which Mlle.
-Garcia submits
+Garcia

 chante.
 Jamais elle ne dénature